 Patients completing the Clinical Assessment Program receive the following services:

 Upon arrival into our care, each person is screened for psychiatric concerns.
-Taking a mental health screening is one of the quickest and easiest ways to determine whether a person is experiencing symptoms of a mental health condition, especially symptoms that may be affecting a person’s safety, such as thoughts of suicide or self-harm.
+Taking a mental health screening is one of the quickest and easiest ways to determine whether a person is experiencing symptoms of a mental health condition, especially symptoms that may affect a person’s safety, such as thoughts of suicide or self-harm.

-Within 24 hours, patients receive a complete history and physical (H&P) exam by a physician or other practitioner (ARNP or PA).
+Within 24 hours, patients receive a complete history and physical (H&P) exam from a physician or other practitioner (ARNP or PA).
 This allows us to begin addressing any chronic or acute medical conditions that may be present.

 Each patient in Origins CAP will be assigned a therapist who will meet with them individually during their stay.
 These sessions are a vital component of the assessment and recommendation process.
 During this time, the therapists will guide a patient to privately explore issues that may be contributing to (or exacerbated by) substance use or other mental health concerns.

-Along with an integrated summary of our clinical findings, we also provide a well-crafted treatment plan that takes into consideration the various options available for the person’s wellness and recovery.
+Along with an integrated summary of our clinical findings, we also provide a well-crafted treatment plan that considers the various options available for the person’s wellness and recovery.
 In some instances, continuing care may include a recommendation to a residential treatment facility.
 In others, it may be medical or psychiatric care, trauma therapy, or ongoing counseling.
 Every treatment plan is individualized and guided by sophisticated medical and clinical assessments.